What if the condom is too big?

 - Beyond Seven, a Japanese brand that makes a variety of smaller condoms

-Before you check the expiration date and unwrap it, here's something to note: some condoms are not FDA approved, so it's highly recommended to look at the condom package to make sure that it will protect against pregnancy and HIV transmission.
+Before you check the expiration date and unwrap it, here's something to note: some condoms are not approved by the Food and Drug Administration (FDA), so it's highly recommended to look at the condom package to make sure that it will protect against pregnancy and HIV transmission.
 So, avid condom consumer, try them all until you find your favorite.
 Shopping has never been so much fun!